Who are we?

 Our service is freely available to Croydon residents affected by loss, regardless of race, colour, nationality, belief, age, gender, status, sexual orientation or physical disability.

-For families grieving the loss of a loved one through suicide, the Service accepts referrals from residents outside the Croydon area.
+For families grieving the loss of a loved one through suicide, we accept referrals from residents outside the Croydon area.

-Each volunteer is required to sign the document “Volunteer Counsellor’s Responsibilities and Code of Practice” when commencing with the Service.
+Each volunteer is required to sign the document “Volunteer Counsellor’s Responsibilities and Code of Practice” when commencing work with us.
 This document is based on the British Association of Counsellors’ Code of Ethics.
-Good practice is reinforced during supervision and on-going training.
+Good practice is reinforced through supervision and ongoing training.

-To ensure that support offered to bereaved people is appropriate, safe and ethical, these principles underpin the practice of the Service’s Trustees, staff and volunteers.
+To ensure that the support offered to bereaved people is appropriate, safe and ethical, these principles underpin the practice of the Service’s Trustees, staff and volunteers.

 All of our counsellors are DBS enhanced checked.